Skip to main content

 What Is Terafab?

-Terafab is Tesla's proposed semiconductor fabrication facility β€” a chip foundry built to produce the advanced AI processors that power Tesla's autonomous driving systems and robotics programs.
+Terafab is a joint venture between Tesla, SpaceX, and xAI — a chip foundry built from the ground up to produce the advanced AI processors that power autonomous vehicles, humanoid robots, and space-based AI infrastructure.

 The name follows Tesla's naming convention: Gigafactory handles batteries and vehicles at the "giga" scale.
-Terafab handles chips at the "tera" scale β€” as in hundreds of billions of chips per year.
+Terafab handles chips at the "tera" scale — targeting 1 terawatt of computing power annually from a single facility.

 Specification Details